-The literature generally falls on two distinct tracks, namely, theoretical or empirical.
-A few have formulated their empirical observations to develop a theory.
-Irrespective of their focus and methodology, they amass strong evidence that visual arts stimulate the brain and affect viewers' psyche, and thus mood.
+We reiterate that the Literature Review here is mostly as we presented in Amirmostofian and Mozayeni (2016).
+Therefore, we note again that the related literature generally falls on two distinct tracks, namely, theoretical or empirical.
+A few have formulated their empirical observations to develop the theory of beauty and aesthetics.
+Irrespective of their focus and methodology, they amass strong evidence that visual arts stimulate the brain and affect viewers' psyche, and thus their mood.
 We review both the theoretical and empirical aesthetic literature, which have mostly emerged in the last 10 years, almost in parallel.
 Although, the advent of fMRI technology has facilitated direct observation of the effect of art stimuli on the human brain, the survey method has eased the research administratively and economically.
 According to the joint study by Johns Hopkins' Brain and Mind Center and the Walter Museum, noted in Vikan (2010), these two methods produce "identical" results.
 Their finding unifies the two method of empirical research.
 The old and new notable theoretical works in aesthetics include: Tolstoi (1897-98], Berlyne (1965, 1971 and 1974), Ramachandran and Hirtstein (1999), Zeki (1999), Solso (2003), Reber and Schawarz (2004), Silvia (2005), Anjan and Vartanian (2011), Ishuzi and Zeki [2011], Gopnikc (2012), Hager and associates (2012), Kendal (2012), Vartanian and Skov (2014), among others.

-Major empirical works in aesthetics over the last decade include: Cela-Conde (2004), Kemp and Cupchick [2007], Silvia [2007], a joint study by the Johns Hopkins Brain and Mind Center with Walter Museum (2010), Lacey and associates (2011), Tsuklura and Gabeza (2011), Zeki (2011), Vessel (2013), and Vartanian and Skov (2014).
+Major empirical works in aesthetics over the last decade include: Cela-Conde (2004), Kemp and Cupchick [2007], Silvia [2007], a joint study by the Johns Hopkins Brain and Mind Center with Walter Museum (2010), Lacey and associates (2011), Tsuklura and Gabeza (2011), Zeki (2011), Vessel (2013), and Vartanian and Skov (2014), and Amirmostofian and Mozayeni, et al., (2016).